joshtynjala/setup-adobe-air-action/README.md

 _(Required)_ Set to `true` if you accept the [Adobe AIR SDK License Agreement](https://airsdk.harman.com/assets/pdfs/HARMAN%20AIR%20SDK%20License%20Agreement.pdf).
 The action will fail if the license is not accepted.

+### `license-base64`

+Use with an [encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to optionally provide a valid _adt.lic_ file, [encoded as Base64](https://docs.github.com/en/actions/security-guides/encrypted-secrets#storing-base64-binary-blobs-as-secrets).

+**Warning!** Never include the raw Base64-encoded string value directly in your Github Actions _.yml_ file.
+You **must** use an [encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to prevent your license file from being leaked publicly.

 ## Example usage

 ```yml